DILCISBoard/E-ARK-AIP/index.md

 **Listing 3:**
 Using a structMap to reference the parent AIP

-## AIP specific preservation metadata
+## AIP relevant preservation metadata

 As already mentioned, PREMIS [@premis3.0-2017] is used to describe technical metadata of digital objects, rights metadata to define the rights status in